Mathematics - Year 7

 What characteristics does a successful student have in this subject?

 The most successful students in this subject will enjoy analysing all types of media texts and learning new vocabulary in order to do so.
-Students will also need to be creative and enjoy practical tasks such as filming, editing and using photoshop.
+Writing in a variety of forms is essential- both short answers and essays appear in the exam.
+Students will also need to be creative and enjoy practical tasks such as taking photos, filming, editing and using canva and/or pixlr.

 How will students learn at this level?